emily876/emily876/README.md

 # Hi, I’m Devsi Singh &nbsp;![](https://komarev.com/ghpvc/?username=emily876&color=brightgreen)

 - 👀 I’m interested in web development and programming
-- 🌱 I’m currently pursuing BTech in CSE
+- 🌱 2023 Graduate in BTech(CSE)
 - 💞️ I’m looking to contribute to various organizational projects
-- 📫 You can reach to me by mailing on singhdevsi943@gmail.com
+- 📫 You can reach me by mailing to singhdevsi943@gmail.com

 <!---
 emily876/emily876 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.